teuk/mediabot_v3/plugins/quotes-v3/README.md

 raw IRC message.
 The core chooses the channel and enforces the existing quote deletion rules.
 Disabling or unloading restores the exact registry entries captured at load time.

+Existing databases must apply `install/migrations/20260921_quotes_anonymous_author.sql` before repeating the write pilot or promoting a channel to `on`.